Important Print Resources in the Reference Collection:

 Good historical demographic background information for ethno research

-Educational site explaining the maqam(modal) system used in classical Arabic music, wonderful musical examples – a very thorough approach.
+Educational site explaining the maqam(modal) system used in classical Arabic music, wonderful musical examples and images of instruments – a very thorough approach.

 Music Instrument Museums Online